ember-learn/ember-blog/source/2020-04-03-the-ember-times-issue-142.md

 ## [Ember CLI improvement tips 🚀](https://gist.github.com/vasind/22122632be15f3bc98a092ab012524e2)

-[Vasanth](https://github.com/vasind) collated a list of all [**Ember CLI**](https://ember-cli.com/) improvements for Ember applications as a Github gist.
-He showcases improvements to the `ember-cli-build.js` that speed up build times for development and test environments, while retaining the right configurations for production.
-He also added tips on optimising applications using [Mirage](https://www.ember-cli-mirage.com/).
-[Head out to his gist](https://gist.github.com/vasind/22122632be15f3bc98a092ab012524e2) to check them out!```
+[Vasanth (@vasind)](https://github.com/vasind) collated a list of all [**Ember CLI**](https://ember-cli.com/) improvements for Ember applications as a GitHub gist.
+He showcased improvements to the `ember-cli-build.js` that speed up build times for development and test environments, while retaining the right configurations in production.
+He also added tips on optimizing applications using [Mirage](https://www.ember-cli-mirage.com/).
+[Head out to his gist](https://gist.github.com/vasind/22122632be15f3bc98a092ab012524e2) to check them out!

 ---